 Terms

-Cisgender: A person who identifies with the sex or gender they were assigned at birth.
+Cisgender: A person whose gender identity corresponds to the sex they were assigned at birth.

-Gender non-conforming: Someone whose gender identity and/or expression may not conform to expectations about gender or gender stereotypes.
-Someone who is gender non-conforming may or may not also identify as trans and/or non-binary.
+Gender non-conforming: Someone whose gender identity and/or expression may not conform to the gender binary, or expectations about gender and gender expression.

 Resources